eVowIO/Data-Tracking-Sentinel/README.md

 # eVow.io Data Tracking Sentinel

-## What is the purpose of the sentinel extension?
+## What is the purpose of the sentinel chrome extension?

 ### Data Collection
 - User Behavior Tracking: Monitors and records users' browsing history, cookies, and other relevant online activities.